 I am going to share a fast, easy way to make your garland!
 By recycling items you have in your house and your sewing machine!

 Sewing Machine and thread

-A dull recycled needle – (Always save your old changed out needles, a new needle will go dull from sewing paper.)
+A dull recycled needle – (Always save your old changed-out needles, a new hand will go dull from sewing paper.)

 A piece of poster board cut down to 8.5 x 11 (I used a comic board)

 Making your Garland

 To get started, start punching out circles and hearts.

 Keep going until you punched out as many possible from the same card until there is no space left to punch out anything else.